Future Perfect – Tense, Examples & Exercises

 5. The flight will have landed before 6 PM tomorrow.

-6. He will have learned how to swim by next summer.
+6. He will have learnt how to swim by next summer.

-7. They will have saved enough money for a vacation by the end of the year.
+7. They will have saved enough money for a holiday by the end of the year.

 8. I will have cleaned the house before the guests arrive.